Interested in starting an LLC in Kentucky?

 Once your new legal entity is formed, you should obtain an employer identification number (EIN) from the Internal Revenue Service.

-An EIN is the business equivalent of a social security number.
 It is necessary to file federal tax returns for LLC members and employees.
-Also, some financial institutions may require an EIN for opening a business bank account.
+Also, some places may require an EIN to open a business bank account.
+Having EIN may help build the LLC's business credit rating and protect against identity theft.

 The application process is straightforward, and you may obtain an EIN online.
 There is no fee.